What is GameMaker Studio 2?

 GameMaker Studio 2 (Studio 2, GMS2) is the latest and greatest iteration of GameMaker.
 It provides a powerful yet easy-to-use platform for all your game development needs.

-Once I have a full license, will GameMaker Studio 2 import my Studio 1.4 project?
+Will GameMaker Studio 2 import my Studio 1.4 project?
 Will it run?

-Any non-Trial version of GameMaker Studio 2 will import GameMaker: Studio 1.4 projects just fine.
+Any version of GameMaker Studio 2 will import GameMaker: Studio 1.4 projects just fine.
 For any obsolete functions we will generate a compatibility script automatically for you so we can hopefully get your project running straight away - this compatibility script can continue to be used or you can edit your project so the extra script is no longer needed.

 Some older resources (e.g., backgrounds and especially the old way of using tiles) will require a bit of manual work to bring them into line with the new functionality.